vihaan-goyal/PetLife/README.md

 The game uses a **tile-based world** where the player can explore and interact with objects such as:

-- Keys
-- Doors
+- Chests
-- Boots
+- Pet Bed
-- Treasure chests
+- Decorational Objects

 Collision detection prevents players from moving through walls or obstacles. :contentReference[oaicite:4]{index=4}